Learning with Noisy Labels through Learnable Weighting and Centroid Similarity: Related Work

+Other techniques address noisy label challenges using two networks, splitting the training set and training two models for mutual assessment \cite{jiang2018mentornet, han2018co, li2020dividemix, kim2023crosssplit}.
+For instance, \cite{gui2021towards} trains a classifier on noisy data, identifying cleaner samples through lower losses.
+They then train a second classifier solely on these small-loss samples.
+However, challenges remain, such as determining the optimal clean dataset size.
+In \cite{jiang2018mentornet}, an additional network is pre-trained to select clean instances, guiding the main network's training. \cite{han2018co} maintains twin networks with matching architectures, each updated using the other's low-loss samples.
+Sample selection is a critical issue in these methods; discarding too many samples can lead to lower accuracy.
+While leveraging the initial phase's clean data utilization, our approach exploits the early learning with a single model, simplifying the training process and reducing the computational resources needed.

+Regarding \textbf{regularization} for noisy labels, mixup augmentation \cite{mixup} is a widely used method that generates extra instances through linear interpolation between pairs of samples in both image and label spaces. \textbf{Label correction} can be considered \cite{liu2020early, chen2023imprecise}. \cite{liu2020early} study a new strategy for detecting the start of the memorization phase for each category during training and introduce a novel regularization to correct the gradient of the cross-entropy cost function. \textbf{Reweighting techniques} aim to improve the quality of training data by using adaptive weights to reweight the loss for each sample \cite{liu2015classification, zhang2020decoupling, han2018co,pleiss2020identifying}.
+For instance, \cite{ren2018learning} proposes to learn adaptive weights based on the gradient directions of the training samples.
+However, this method needs a clean validation set.

+Our model is related to reweighting techniques but it differs from previous methods in both the learning process of the reweight parameter and its integration into the cross-entropy loss.
+Instead of directly reweighting the loss, our method employs the learnable parameter $u$ (explained in Section \ref{sec:outlier_discounting}) that modifies the cross-entropy loss by shifting the prediction of samples.
+This reweighting mechanism effectively mitigates the influence of noisy samples; the larger values of the learnable parameter the less the network's prediction must align with the class given by the dataset that can be potentially noisy.

-\citet{liu2022robust} , starting from the idea that noise is sparse and incoherent with the network learned from clean data, model the noisy labels via another sparse overparametrized term and exploit implicit regularization to recover and separate underlying corruptions. \citet{algan2022metalabelnet} present a technique in which a classifier is trained on soft-labels generated based on a meta-objective.
-Our solution shares with theirs the use of soft labels that are updated during training, but it is fundamentally different since it employs a single model rather than two neural networks. \citet{iscen2022learning} also describe a technique that makes use of sample similarities; however, their approach, unlike ours, takes advantage of sample similarities between neighbors samples from the same batch.
+\cite{liu2022robust} also make use of a learnable parameter for the sample starting from the idea that noise is sparse and incoherent with the network learned from clean data, model the noisy labels via another sparse over-parametrized term, and exploit implicit regularization to recover and separate underlying corruptions.

-We direct the interested reader to the survey papers \citet{han2020survey} and \citet{song2022survey} for a comprehensive analysis of the existing scientific literature.
+We direct the interested reader to the survey papers of \cite{han2020survey} and \cite{song2022survey} for a comprehensive analysis of the existing literature.